amirofski/arzansite-nest-be/FRONTEND_IMPLEMENTATION_PROMPT.md

 ## Notes

-1. The backend uses Supabase's native authentication system
+1. The backend uses Supabase authentication and generates action links via Admin API
-2. Email verification tokens are JWT tokens from Supabase
+2. Verification tokens are consumed via `/auth/verify-email` and not returned from signup
 3. All API responses are wrapped in a standard format
 4. The backend includes comprehensive Swagger documentation
 5. CORS is configured for development and production domains